Underfloor heating explained

 If you are a confident DIYer, you could feasibly install the electric heating sheets or cables yourself - but you'll need a qualified electrician to connect your system to your electric mains supply and fit a sensor that connects to the thermostat.
 The sensor allows you to control the temperature and pre-set the system to turn on or off.

-81% of the people we asked who have underfloor heating got a company, builder or supplier to install it.
-Just 12% fitted it themselves (12 people).
+79% of the people we asked who have electric underfloor heating got a company, builder or supplier to install it.
+This is less than those with water underfloor heating - 86% used a company, builder or supplier.
+Just 12% fitted it themselves (8 people).

 Find an underfloor heating installer in your area using Which?
 Trusted Traders.